Ifihan/zaycodes-cohort-2/ifihan.md

-# this is my first documentation
+# This is my first documentation

+Editing from the website.